Obarun/66/doc/66-emit.md

 ## Usage examples

-Raise the `cert-renewed` event from a certificate-renewal hook, so every service subscribed to that name reloads or restarts itself:
+Raise the `cert-renewed` event from a certificate-renewal hook, so every service subscribed to that name reacts on itself:

 ```
 66 emit cert-renewed